kmayerb/tcrdist2/docs/Saving.rst

 Reduce File Size
 ################

-Most tcrdistance can be expressed as integers without loss of information.
+Most tcrdistances can be expressed as integers without loss of information.
-Th int16 data types native to numpy are a great choice and can reduce dramatically the file size of a saved TCRrep instance.
+The `int16` data types, native to numpy, is a choice that can considerably reduce the file size of a saved TCRrep instance.
 We've made that easy.
-If you want to convert numpy arrays from float64 type to int16 type (or any other type) storage use :py:meth:`tcrdist.repertoire.TCRrep.reduce_file_size`:
+To convert numpy arrays with float64 data to arrays wiht int16 data storage, use :py:meth:`tcrdist.repertoire.TCRrep.reduce_file_size`: